Angle Grinder Wheel Markings Explained: Safety & Selection

 Selecting the Right Abrasive Material for Your Grinding Project

-- Material Compatibility: Use aluminum oxide for hard materials like steel, while silicon carbide works best for soft metals such as copper and stone.
+1. Material Compatibility: Use aluminum oxide for hard materials like carbon steel.
+Use silicon carbide for soft metals, masonry, and stone.

-- Bond Type: Choose a softer bond (A to K) for hard materials and a harder bond (L to Z) for soft metals.
+3. Bond Type: Choose a softer bond (letters A to K) for hard materials.
+Pick a harder bond (letters L to Z) for soft metals to extend wheel life.

 Safety Codes for Angle Grinder Wheel Markings and Best Practices